2008 North Indian Ocean cyclone season: Cyclonic Storm Rashmi

 On October 25, an area of low pressure which was located east of the Andhra Pradesh coast based on satellite, coastal observations, and buoy data intensified into a depression.
 The depression remained practically stationary and intensified into a deep depression about 400 km east-northeast of Visakhapatnam, 250 km south-southeast of Paradip and 550 km south-southwest of Kolkata the next day.
 The Joint Typhoon Warning Center began issuing advisories on the system a few hours later that early morning, designating it as Tropical Cyclone 04B.
 The IMD later assigned the name Rashmi after it intensified into a cyclonic storm.
+(Note: The name Rashmi (Sinhala: රශ්මි, [raʃmi]) was contributed by Sri Lanka and means "ray of light" in Sinhala.)
 Rashmi later made landfall in the Khulna–Barisal coast at Patharghata, Bangladesh on October 27.
 After rapidly weakening, Rashmi degenerated into a low pressure system shortly after landfall.

 Chatgaon in Bangladesh reported about 50 kn winds at the time of landfall.
 15 people were killed and thousands of homes were also damaged.
 Rashmi brought down electrical and telephone poles and uprooted trees, large areas of acres of crops were also destroyed.
 5 people were also killed in the state of Meghalaya, India.
 At least 50 fishermen were reported missing when about 15 fishing trawlers capsized offshore.